ProcStack/procstack.github.io/docs/ProjectsLinks/pxlmancer.htm.md

 Solo written 14264 lines of JavaScript, ground up only using jquerry's oddness.

-Note : The main site is currently having some https certificate issues.
+Note : pxlmancer.com is currently having some https certificate issues.
 I'll be fixing it soon.

-   So the link is routed to [procstack.github.io/pxlmancer](https://procstack.github.io/pxlmancer/index.htm) for now.
+   Please use [procstack.github.io/pxlmancer](https://procstack.github.io/pxlmancer/index.htm) for now.

-   It may be buggy because I had to convert it from PHP to JS-Only for GitHub Pages.
+   But, it may be buggy because I had to convert it from PHP to JS-Only for GitHub Pages.

  On'n'off multi-year project to make a full fledge drawing site with layer support, brush types, vector tools, brush effects (cpu based pixel effects, this was pre-learning about opengl shaders or webgl)